spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 Enough selling!
 Let's get started!

+## Prerequisites

+I'll presume that you have a basic understanding of using a JavaScript framework and are familiar with using the command line (CLI) to get certain tasks done.

+So this means you already have a developement environment with Node a terminal and a text editor like VS Code installed and ready to go.
+If you don't then there are still services like GitPod and GitHub Codespaces you can use from a browser.

 ## Create a Fathom site

-before I get into configuring the SvelteKit project I'll need to create a new site on Fathom.
+Before I get into configuring the SvelteKit project I'll need to create a new site on Fathom.
 From my Fathom [settings] screen in the sites section I can scroll down to the 'Create New Site' section and enter a site name.
 I'm calling this one [`ideal-memory`].

-That link is a public dashboard you can go and check out now if you like.
+That link is a public Fathom dashboard you can go and check out now if you like.

 ℹ️ The site name doesn't have to corespond with the actual project name but it could get confusing if it doesn't and you have a lot of sites.

-that's it for now on the Fathom side of things, I'll go back to this once I've set up the project.
+That's it for now on the Fathom side of things, I'll go back to this once I've set up the project.

 ## Create the SvelteKit skeleton project